2072/LibNameplateRegistry-1.0/Doc/Callbacks.md

 self-destructs (through a precisely controlled implosion without causing any collateral damages).

-This usually happens when:

-- The nameplate manifest has changed.
-- Inconsistencies are detected while hooking nameplate's frames.
+This usually happens when inconsistencies are detected while tracking nameplate's frames.

-The first can be caused by an upgrade of World of Warcraft (Blizzard regularly changes nameplates frames).

-When not in combat LibNameplateRegistry checks its hooks consistency every 10 seconds.
+When not in combat LibNameplateRegistry checks its tracking consistency every 10 seconds.

 **Args:**

 - *callbackName*: The name of the callback
 - *incompatibilityType*: A short text string describing the problem:

-    - *"NAMEPLATE_MANIFEST"*: The nameplates' frame are no longer following the expected format.
     - *"TRACKING: OnHide"* or *"TRACKING: OnShow"*: LibNameplateRegistry missed several nameplate show and hide events.
     - *"TRACKING: OnShow missed"* a nameplate is hidden but was never shown...